 DIGs: Our team is diverse and we encourage collaboration and knowledge sharing between our disciplines—even beyond project work.
 There’s a DIG (Discipline Interest Group) for each department (Project Management, UX Design, Visual Design, and Development) and everyone is welcome to join any DIG that they’re interested in.
-There is a Basecamp project for each DIG where we can exchange ideas and ask for help.
 And each DIG meets every other month over lunch for a project show-and-tell, to talk about lessons learned, or to discuss relevant design and technology tools/trends.

 Excellence In Business, Too

 Great people need the foundation of great business practices in order to continuously do great work together.
 Sustained excellence in business practices for us also has been the result of a commitment to consistent, important routines: Our Leadership Team meets weekly to track and forecast financials in real-time.
 Carl, Russ and I have breakfast every Friday to discuss a wide variety of company issues as they arise.
 Our sales and delivery teams get in sync at weekly project scoping and resource planning meetings.